Readit News logoReadit News

 Dyac commented on Siyuan: Privacy-first, self-hosted personal knowledge management software github.com/siyuan-note/si... · Posted by u/thunderbong

-ahmedfromtunis · 8 months ago
+ahmedfromtunis · a year ago

 What I miss from this type of apps, including notion, is the ability to "inherit" properties from databases.